-- → There is a need for culturally situated trauma-informed practices informed by inclusion of lived experience (e.g. Tuvaluan migration to New Zealand) and local service provider perspective and expertise. - Responses should index to index to local cultural, systems, socioeconomic, geographic factors, integrated through a social justice lens (e.g., Human Rights-Based Approach, Greenhouse Development Rights). - → Bring specific attention to those most at risk Indigenous peoples (e.g., Canada, Australia), women (e.g., Indigenous, East Africa, global North), children, and others who face intersecting forms of discrimination and marginalization, including identities around race, religion, country of origin, and 2SLGBTQIA+. - → Identify existing initiatives and organizations working in similar areas and aligning language, strategies, and combining efforts.
-This will include identifying relevant global actors (e.g., UNDESA, UNDP, UNHCR, UNFCCC, WHO, IOM) and local initiatives (NAZCA).
-Align with existing modes of provider practice (e.g., North America, EU). - → There is a need for high-income countries to provide funding to low-income countries as the climate change related consequences borne by low-income countries tend to be direct results of actions taken by high-income countries (e.g., Africa). - → Planning needs to take into account both responding to gradual change and modelling responses to rapidly emerging crises. (e.g., Canada) - → Environmental and climate justice lenses should be applied to strategies and plans in order to prevent further migration from new locations, i.e., limit exposure to disaster, including natural disasters and man-made issues such as contaminated water, air, and soil. - → Develop data infrastructures and research funding to support risk modelling that includes homeless populations.
-Develop cross disciplinary institutes that will also train the next generation of scientists who will be well-equipped to work in this area.
+- → Need for culturally situated trauma-informed practices informed by inclusion of lived experience (e.g. Tuvaluan migration to New Zealand) and local service provider perspective and expertise. - → Index to local cultural, systems, socioeconomic, geographic factors, integrated through the social justice lens (e.g., Human Rights-Based Approach, Greenhouse Development Rights). - Bring specific attention to those most at risk Indigenous peoples (e.g., Canada, Australia), women (e.g., Indigenous, East Africa, global North), children, and others who face intersecting forms of discrimination and marginalization, including identities around race, religion, country of origin, and 2SLGBTQIA+. - → Identifying existing initiatives and organizations working in similar areas and aligning language, strategies, and combining efforts.
+Need to identify global actors (e.g., UNDESA, UNDP, UNHCR, UNFCCC, WHO, IOM) and local initiatives (NAZCA).
+Aligning with existing modes of provider practice (e.g., North America, EU). - → Note disproportionate attention to the issues in high-income countries vs countries who experience more impacts.
+Need for high-income countries to provide funding to low-income countries as the climate change related consequences borne by low-income countries tend to be direct results of actions taken by high-income countries (e.g., Africa). - → Planning needs to take into account both responding to gradual change and modelling responses to rapidly emerging crises.
+Need data (e.g., Canada) - → Integrating a culturally situated trauma-informed approach. - → Environmental and climate justice lenses should be applied to strategies and plans in order to prevent further migration from new location, i.e., limit exposure to disaster, including natural disasters and man-made issues such as contaminated water, air and soil. - → Developing data infrastructures and research funding to support risk modelling that includes homeless populations.
+Development of cross disciplinary institutes that will also train the next generation of scientists who will be well-equipped to work in this area. - → Need data on types of weather impacts, type of population, and context (geographic and otherwise) - health impacts, service utilization and economic impacts. - → Need data on prevention, resilience, existing inclusive strategies, adaptation measures, migration patterns due to cycles of precipitation and temperature variations, projected migration, interaction between homelessness and migration, intervention implementation and effectiveness.
+There is also a need for funding of research and social programs focusing on marginalized populations to inform the development of relocation plans.